-Eating slowly is the way to youth and to resist gluttony.
-Foods that are hard to eat, such as unshelled pistachios, are great allies in the weight loss process, since people end up consuming a smaller amount than if they were eating pistachios already peeled.
+Eating slowly is the way to youth and resist gluttony.
+Foods that are hard to eat, such as unpeeled pistachios, are great allies in the weight loss process since people end up consuming a smaller amount than if they were eating pistachios already peeled.

 Meat from meat farms is very expensive.
 But don’t worry, you don’t need meat as a source of protein all the time.
 Plant-based protein sources are also great for meeting your protein needs.